 - a universal fit

-- suitability for the left or right leg
+- suitability for the left and right leg

 - left leg support on the outside of the knee